First-Year Live-On Policy

 - A health circumstance which would hinder your ability to reside on campus, e.g. if you require a special Americans with Disabilities Act (ADA) accommodation that is not available on campus.

-Please note that exemption requests submitted to Campus Housing do not guarantee approval and must be accompanied by the appropriate documentation required to complete your request.
-If Campus Housing is unable to grant a standard exemption based on the supportive documentation submitted with the request, the request will be forwarded to an inter-departmental appeals committee who will then evaluate the request.
+Please note that exemption requests submitted to University Housing do not guarantee approval and must be accompanied by the appropriate documentation required to complete your request.
+If University Housing is unable to grant a standard exemption based on the supportive documentation submitted with the request, the request will be forwarded to an inter-departmental appeals committee who will then evaluate the request.
+Any exemption request must be submitted prior to the end of the appropriate term for the request to be valid for that term.
+Any exemption request received after the end of a term will not be considered for that term.

 If an appeal is rejected by the appeals committee, a Director’s-Level of Appeal including additional supportive documentation may be submitted in the Housing Portal.